brunomaga/brunomaga.github.io/faq.md

     - Reduce the network’s capacity by removing layers or reducing the number of elements in the hidden layers: the higher the capacity, the easier it is for the model to learn the input classes.
     - Apply regularization, which comes down to adding a cost to the loss function for large weights
 - What is dropout and how does it work?
 Why does it work?
-  - train vs valid steps, $$p$$ parameter. subnetworks learn alternative logics.
+  - train vs valid steps, $$p$$ parameter, reduces overfitting, subnetworks learn alternative logics (while DNN is more prone to overfitting), 2-3 times slower to train, regularizer as promotes sparse activations like L2 regularization.
 - How to model uncertainty or error of a model?
   - use ensembles to compute mean, and compare model with the mean of the ensembles output.
 - How do ensemble methods work?
 What ensemble methods do you know?